irisdorn/automatedcomsol/README.md

 1. Launch COMSOL Multiphysics® (Your Version) with MATLAB® Program

-_Make sure all other programs, even COMSOL and MATLAB standlones, are closed.
+_Make sure all other programs, even COMSOL and MATLAB standalones, are closed.
 This singular program will control both._

 2. Load model from command line or into .m file